Medically reviewed by Sophia Yen, MD, MPH – Written by Pandia Health Editorial Team. Updated on April 30, 2021

 Birth control pills that only contain progesterone hormones, otherwise known as the mini pill, will make acne worse.
 Women who suffer from acne breakouts should steer clear of these contraceptives.

-Fortunately, women can find relief from painful, annoying breakouts with birth control pills.
-With four different types of birth control pills to choose from, it’s possible for any woman to find a pill that will work for her lifestyle and treat acne effectively.
+Women can find relief from painful, annoying breakouts by taking birth control pills.
+With several types to choose from, it’s possible for any woman to find a pill that will work for her lifestyle.
 If you’re concerned about acne flare-ups, talk to your doctor about getting started with safe, effective birth control for hormonal skin problems.